|Look for December 2013 "Did You Know" tips at links below|

 The American Society of Landscape Architects recently constructed a green roof on their headquarters building in Washington, D.C.
 Runoff and temperature measurements from the site are already indicating environmental and energy benefits.

 The Green Roofs for Healthy Cities Web site provides an extensive list of the benefits that can be expected through typical green roof applications.
 Green roofs have been successfully used in Europe for decades.
 Green roofs in Nebraska have also been around for a long time – if a person counts the green roofs on the sod houses of Nebraska pioneers!
 Regional projects using new technologies and materials are still relatively few in number, but interest and investment in green roofs is growing.

 Regional Resources & Projects

-In addition to the commercial projects noted below, residential green roof projects are also underway in Omaha.
-For persons interested in Nebraska green roof projects and efforts to establish green roof technologies as a viable stormwater management alternative in Nebraska, the following people/resources are available:
+If you are interested in Nebraska green roof projects and efforts to establish green roof technologies as a viable stormwater management alternative in Nebraska, the following resources are available: